jacebenson/cedar/docs/docs/docker.md

 COPY --chown=node:node scripts scripts
 ````

-The console stage completes the base stage by copying in the rest of your Redwood app.
+The console stage completes the base stage by copying in the rest of your Cedar app.
 But then it pretty much leaves you to your own devices.
 The intended way to use it is to create an ephemeral container by starting a shell like `/bin/bash` in the image built by targeting this stage: